About thecovertcode

 Why I No Longer Recommend Yotpo: An Update for Readers of The Covert Code

-By |2025-10-20T22:12:15+00:00October 20th, 2025|Extended Content|
+By |2025-11-03T08:14:47+00:00October 20th, 2025|Extended Content|

 Transparency and continual learning are the foundation of digital marketing success—and they’re values I have always championed for my clients, readers, and the broader business community.
 In The Covert Code, I recommended Yotpo as a reviews platform based on years of positive experience.
-Today, as the industry and my own journey have evolved, it’s not only fair but necessary to update you on my changed stance.
+Today, as the industry and my own journey have evolved, it’s not only fair but also necessary to update you on my changed stance.
 This is a note on protecting what matters, standing up for fairness, and putting small businesses first.

 Fairness in Software: More Than a Buzzword

 Anyone who’s spent time in the trenches of small business knows how quickly software subscriptions become a minefield of auto-renewals, shifting terms, and surprise invoices.
 As I wrote in my Forbes Books articles and throughout The Covert Code, business owners deserve clear, fair, and customer-first relationships with their vendors—especially as margins thin and tech stacks grow ever more complex.
-Fairness isn’t a luxury, it’s a survival requirement.
+Fairness isn’t a luxury; it’s a survival requirement.

 My Yotpo Experience: When Fairness Breaks Down